 Video conferencing is a great way to mimic in-person meetings.
 Seeing your colleagues’ faces regularly for scheduled meetings or short daily standups helps establish and strengthen team bonds.
 It may sound silly, but trust us, having that connection between your team members is vital!

 Not everything calls for a direct call or face-to-face time, which is where business chat apps come into play.
-Slack is a common standard, or perhaps WeChat or other messaging platforms if you have an international team.
+Slack is a common standard, or perhaps WeChat to make up your cloud tech stack.
 Whichever platform you prefer, make sure you encourage its use.
 It’s less stiff than emails, and less “Oh, no, I gotta clean up my house!” than video calls.

 3. Be Transparent About Your Availability